Blendify/blender-manual/trunk/blender_docs/manual/animation/basics/markers.rst

    | Hotkey:   :kbd:`Ctrl-G` ( :kbd:`G` in a timeline or audio)

-Once you have one or more markers selected, hit :kbd:`Ctrl-G` (or :kbd:`G` in Timeline or Audio windows) to move them, and confirm the move with :kbd:`LMB` or :kbd:`Return` (as usual, cancel the move with :kbd:`RMB`, or :kbd:`Esc`).
+Once you have one or more markers selected, press :kbd:`Ctrl-G` (or :kbd:`G` in Timeline or Audio windows) to move them, and confirm the move with :kbd:`LMB` or :kbd:`Return` (as usual, cancel the move with :kbd:`RMB`, or :kbd:`Esc`).